 Tax time is here again

-To make doing taxes less painful, you may want to consider getting expert help from an IRS-sponsored tax center at no charge.
+To make it easier to do their taxes, you may want to consider getting expert help from an IRS-sponsored tax center at no charge.

-We found two IRS-sponsored programs that offer no-cost tax help, show how to find a location near you, and recommend three important things to do before visiting one of these tax centers.
+We found 2 IRS-sponsored programs that offer no-cost tax help, show how to find a location near you, and recommend 3 important things to do before visiting one of these tax centers.

 2 places to get free, expert tax preparation help for seniors